riefkyiqbalm/AC_Monitoring_System/README.md

 In this project based on the mousquitto [information](https://test.mosquitto.org/) we use the 1883 port.
 - To send your data to MQTT server you can use this code below.
 ```
-client.publish("Topic that you want use", "Dataset it mustbe in array data structure");
+client.publish("Topic that you want use", "DataVariabelName");
 ```
-You can use this format value to change your data structure to array and data tipe will be change from float to the string.
+We must change the data type from float to stting because in Node-Red application data will be combaine in array data sturcture.
+You can use dtostrf() function to change your data tipe from float to the string.
 For more information you can visit this website [documentation](https://www.programmingelectronics.com/dtostrf/).
 ```
 dtostrf ("Float variabel_name that contain you data","How many digit your data","The precision your data","Array Name");
 ```